mdn/yari/copy/plus/features/ai-help.md

 Navigate to [AI Help](/en-US/plus/ai-help) via the top menu bar on MDN pages.

-If you're not logged in or don't have an MDN Plus account, you'll be prompted to sign up or log in using your Mozilla Account.<!-- 1 -->
+If you're not logged in or don't have an MDN Plus account, you'll be prompted to sign up or log in using your Mozilla Account.

 ![Screenshot of AI Help page as non-logged in user, AI Help button highlighted as well as the Log in/Sign up options](/assets/plus-docs/ai-help/login-signup.png)